 As we said before, we strongly recommend you test the water before you invest in an iron water filter.
 We also suggest having a professional plumber installing the filtration system in your house.
 While most iron water filters come with detailed manuals and instructions, the presence of a professional may spare you additional costs and troubles.

 Low levels of iron in your drinking water are safe for everyday use.
 Thankfully, high levels of iron in well water or municipal water are not too common.
-Nevertheless, when you notice some issues and you suspect you deal with elevated levels of water, you can expect bothersome consequences for the plumbing, your daily chores like laundry, cooking, and so on.
-Iron in water stains and smells bad tastes bad, and – to some extent – may entertain iron bacteria that, in extreme cases, can also cause health issues.
+Nevertheless, when you notice some issues and you suspect you deal with elevated levels of iron water, you can expect bothersome consequences for the plumbing, your daily chores like laundry, cooking, and so on.
+The iron in your water produces stains and bad odors, tastes awful, and – to some extent – may entertain iron bacteria that, in extreme cases, can also cause health issues.